watership-down/watership-down.github.io/_posts/2016-11-22-armistice-day.markdown

 The acorns near the old crows nest
  Fall pattering down the tree
 The grunting pigs that wait for all
-Scramble and hurry where they fall
+Scramble and hurry where they fall.